datagouv/cdata/datagouv-components/README.md

 Nuxt is responsible for building the JSON file to the correct `vue-i18n` JS format.

 2. If the user is not using Nuxt, it should provide the i18n object to the `datagouv` Vue plugin.
 The plugin will then merge the already built messages's files.
-Note @dev, the messages's files should be built with `npm run i18n` before publishing the package to NPM.

 ### `Supense`